Content code

 Corps

-Biodiversity refers to all living organisms (animals and plants) inhabiting the planet.
+Biodiversity refers to all living species (animals and plants) that inhabit the planet.

 Corps